KWaldt/shortcut-menu/README.md

-# Unity: Shortcut Menu Demo
+# Unity: Shortcut Menu Package

 This is a demo for a tutorial on how to create custom shortcuts to ease your workflow.
 (And how to create git packages for Unity.)
 The tutorial is still WIP.